wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1690387881/azure-guides-1158x439_zyhcb2.png"><img alt="azure-guides-1158x439.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1690387881/azure-guides-1158x439_zyhcb2.png"></a>

-### Security Roles (Concerns/Responsibilities/Departments)
+### Security Roles Coverage

 how the <a target="_blank" href="https://aka.ms/SecurityRoles">concerns</a> of each organizational role type/team relate with others, from Plan (Governance) to Build to Run (Operations) stages:

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1690410983/azure-security-roles-1883x903_j2yehb.png"><img alt="azure-security-roles-1883x903.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1690410983/azure-security-roles-1883x903_j2yehb.png"></a>

-QUESTION: Who cover these at your organization?
+PROTIP: Who covers each of these concerns where you work?
+Not having an individual/department designated for each responsibility below is often the reason why it doesn't get done and thus creates vulnerabilities not addressed.

    * Board (of corporate directors)
    * Management (Business Model and Vision)